avp210159/hello/README.md

 # hello

   little attempt to study Git
+check .md formatting: try newline after 2 spaces
+(hope to see text in new lines without empty line)

+and new paragraph
+... (in one line)